 What is a codespace?

 A codespace is a development environment that's hosted in the cloud.
 You can customize your project for GitHub Codespaces by committing configuration files to your repository (often known as Configuration-as-Code), which creates a repeatable codespace configuration for all users of your project.
-For more information, see "Introduction to dev containers."
+See "Introduction to dev containers."

 Each codespace you create is hosted by GitHub in a Docker container, running on a virtual machine.
 You can choose from a selection of virtual machine types, from 2 cores, 8 GB RAM, and 32 GB storage, up to 32 cores, 64 GB RAM, and 128 GB storage.